 In the wake of these public records requests, AGRA did release what is described as a “mid-term evaluation” of PIATA’s strategy process.
-Dated January 2020 (and posted to the AGRA website in December), the report focuses on AGRA’s internal processes, with few details about its performance.
-Like the Mathematica evaluation, it includes multiple references to AGRA’s poor monitoring processes and evaluation data.
+Dated January 2020 (and posted to the AGRA website in December 2020), the report focuses on AGRA’s internal processes, with few details about its performance.
+Like the Mathematica evaluation, it has multiple references to AGRA’s poor monitoring processes and evaluation data.

 AGRA is now in a regrouping phase.
 Its most recent five-year strategy plan ended in 2021.
 The group has not yet publicly released its new strategy plans but expects to do so later this year, according to an AGRA spokesperson.
 He said AGRA is now in consultation with countries and partners to develop a five year strategic plan for 2023-2027.

 Based in Kenya and registered as a tax-exempt nonprofit in the US, AGRA encourages African countries to pass business-friendly policies and scale up markets for patented seeds, fossil-fuel based fertilizers and other industrial inputs they say are necessary to boost food production.

 “In Kenya, the cost of synthetic fertilizers has almost doubled.”Anne Maina, BIBA Kenya